 Update the Script to Match the Gravity Form

-Once the script has been added to your page, manually remove the bold Form ID and Input ID placeholder text from the script and replace it with the corresponding values from the Gravity Form.
+Once the script has been added to your page, manually remove the bold Form ID and Input ID placeholder text and surrounding brackets from the script and replace it with the corresponding values from the Gravity Form.

 Once you have saved the changes to your page, you should be able to submit the Gravity Form and have it create Posted Forms and Posted Fields within CRM to track the submissions.